-To evaluate the effects of the NAA and Alternatives 1, 2, and 3 on spring-run spawning habitat, spring-run spawning WUA was estimated for flows during the August through December spawning and incubation period under Alternatives 1, 2, and 3 and the NAA in the same three segments of the Sacramento River that were used for winter-run (Figure 11K-1).
+To evaluate the effects of the NAA and Alternatives 1, 2, and 3 on spring-run spawning habitat, spring-run spawning WUA was estimated for flows during the August through October spawning period under Alternatives 1, 2, and 3 and the NAA in the same three segments of the Sacramento River that were used for winter-run (Figure 11K-1).
 The redd distribution data for spring-run indicate that about 12%, 66% and 13% of spring-run redds occur within Segments 6, 5, and 4, respectively (Table 11K-1).

 Mean spawning WUA for spring-run under Alternatives 1, 2, and 3 differs from the NAA by more than 5% for only a few months and water year types, with most of these differences occurring under Alternative 3 (Table 11K-5 through Table 11K-7).
-Reductions in WUA are more frequent than increases, but the largest difference is a 17% increase under Alternative 3 in Segment 5 for August of above normal water years (Table 11K-6).
+The largest difference is a 17% increase under Alternative 3 in Segment 5 for August of Above Normal Water Years (Table 11K-6).
 The largest reduction in spawning WUA for spring-run is a 9% reduction, under Alternative 3 in Segment 5 for September of Above Normal Water Years.
-October of critically dry years shows reductions of >5% under Alternatives 1, 2, and 3 in Segment 4.
+October of Critically Dry Water Years shows reductions of >5% under Alternatives 1, 2, and 3 in Segment 4.

-These results indicate that Alternatives 1, 2, and 3 would lead to some moderate reductions of spawning habitat WUA during September through December, primarily under Alternative 3.
-Spawning habitat conditions for spring-run are most important in Segment 5 (Table 11-1), which has no changes in WUA >5%, except for one large increase and one large reduction (Table 11K-6).
-Alternatives 1, 2, and 3 are expected to have little effect on spring-run spawning in the Sacramento River.
+These results indicate that Alternatives 1, 2, and 3 would lead to some moderate reductions of spawning habitat WUA during September and October, primarily under Alternative 3.
+Spawning habitat conditions for spring-run are most important in Segment 5 (Table 11-N1), which has no changes in WUA >5%, except for one large increase and one large reduction (Table 11K-6).
+Alternatives 1, 2, and 3 are expected to have no adverse effect on spring-run spawning in the Sacramento River.

 Rearing Habitat Weighted Usable Area

-Rearing habitat WUA for spring-run was not estimated directly but was modeled using the fry and juvenile rearing habitat WUA curves obtained for fall-run Chinook salmon in Segments 4, 5 and 6 (USFWS 2005b).
-The validity of using the fall-run Chinook salmon rearing WUA curves to characterize spring-run Chinook salmon rearing habitat is uncertain (USFWS 2005b).
+Rearing habitat WUA for spring-run was not estimated directly but was modeled using the fry and juvenile rearing habitat WUA curves obtained for fall-run Chinook salmon in Segments 4, 5 and 6 (U.S. Fish and Wildlife Service 2005b).
+The validity of using the fall-run Chinook salmon rearing WUA curves to characterize spring-run Chinook salmon rearing habitat is uncertain (U.S. Fish and Wildlife Service 2005b).

 Rearing WUA in the Sacramento River was separately determined for spring-run fry and juveniles for a range of flows in Segments 4, 5 and 6.
 To estimate changes in rearing WUA that would result from Alternatives 1, 2, and 3 relative to the NAA, the fry and juvenile rearing habitat WUA curves developed for each of these segments were used with mean monthly CALSIM II flow estimates for the corresponding segments of the river under Alternatives 1, 2, and 3 and the NAA during the spring-run fry (November through February) and juvenile (year-round) rearing periods.

-Mean fry rearing WUAs differ by less than 5% between Alternatives 1, 2, and 3 and the NAA in Segments 6 and 4 (Table 11K-29 and Table 11K-31), and only one mean in Segment 5 (November of above normal years under Alternative 3) is >5% different (lower) than the NAA mean (Table 11K-30).
+Mean fry rearing WUAs differ by less than 5% between Alternatives 1, 2, and 3 and the NAA in Segments 6 and 4 (Table 11K-29 and Table 11K-31), and only one mean in Segment 5 (November of Above Normal Water Years under Alternative 3) is >5% different (lower) than the NAA mean (Table 11K-30).
 These results indicate that Alternatives 1, 2, and 3 would have minor effects on rearing habitat for spring-run fry in the Sacramento River.